-(b) Facade--The entire structure will be faced with building materials which are comparable to or reasonable faceiniles of the building materials used in similar locations of the main portion of Dunwoody Village Shopping Center, except that less expensive materials may be utilized, at the Developers' choice, in portions of the buildings which will not be exposed to either public view or adjacent homes.

-(c) Windows--No windows will face the housing to the vest of the Shopping Center.

-(d) Building Height -- The building height of the Shopping Center shall not exceed twenty-five (25) fast from grade level, at the roof peak, except for towers where deemed necessary by the Developers to maintain the proper design proportion.

-(c) Roofing--The roofing shall meet the same design and building material requirements set forth in paragraphs 1 (a) and (b) above.

-2. In order to protect the Adjoining Property Owners, the Developers agree an hereinafter set forth.

-(a) Buffers--Except as provided in paragraph 2 (b), there shall be appropriate undiscurbed buffers, as defined in the shopping center plan, Dunwoody West, dated October 4, 1976, and revixed Fobruary 9, 1977.
+- (b) Facade--The entire structure will be faced with building materials which are comparable to or reasonable faceiniles of the building materials used in similar locations of the main portion of Dunwoody Village Shopping Center, except that less expensive materials may be utilized, at the Developers' choice, in portions of the buildings which will not be exposed to mither public view or adjecent homes. - (c) Windows-No windows will face the housing to the west of the Shopping Center. - (d) Building Height -- The building height of the Shopping Center shall not exceed twenty-five (25) feat from grade level, at the roof peak, except for towers where deemed necessary by the Developers to maintain the proper design proportion. - (e) Roofing--The roofing shall meet the same design and building material requirements set forth in paragraphs 1 (a) and (b) above. - 2.
+In order to protect the Adjoining Property Owners, the Developers agree as hereinafter set forth. - (a) Buffers -- Except as provided in paragraph 2 (b), there shall be appropriate undiscurbed buffers, as defined in the shopping center plan, Dunwoody West, dated October 4, 1976, and revised Fobruary 9, 1977.
 Said buffers are generally defined as from 150 feet to 200 feet on the west.
-Solely at the option of DHA and the adjacent homeowners, the buffer property may be: (1) deeded to adjacent homeowners, with covenants providing for the undisturbed character for 20 years; or (2) decded to DNA with the same covenants; or (3) deeded to Bekalb County, with the same covenants; (4) remain as a part of the shopping center property under the same covenants or (5) leased to DHA with the same covenants.
-Such election shall be made within ninero (90) days after the rezoning by the Dekaip County Commissioners.
-Except as provined in paragraph 2 (b), such buffer property shall remain undisturbed and will not be encroached upon any further than shown on the abova-described shopping center plans.
-The Developers further agree that additional plantings may be desirable or necessary in the buffer property to reduce visual impact on adjacant bourgenerpage ....
-In the event that this is necessary but will be the second that he was a second to plant additional everytean trees and shrubs, provided that he was a damage is done to existing foliage as described in paragraphs 3 (1).
+Solely at the option of DHA and the adjacent homeowners, the buffer property may be: (1) deeded to adjacent homeowners, with covenants providing for the undisturbed character for 20 years; or (2) deeded to DNA with the same covenants; or (3) deeded to Dekalb County, with the same covenance: (4) remain as a part of the shopping center property under the same covenants or (5) leased to DHA with the same covenants.
+Such election shall be made within ninero (90) days efter the rezoning by the Dekare county Commissioners.
+Except as province in paragraph 2 (b), such buffer property shall remain undisturbed and will not be encroached upon any further than shown on the above-described shopping center plans.
+The Developers further agree that additional plantings may be desirable or necessary in the buffer property to reduce visual impact on adjacent bounders page ....

+In the event that this is necessary by the rest of the first per to plant additional evergreen trees and shrubs, provided that no damage is done to existing foliage as described in paragraphs 3 (1).